-Posted by Cameron Francis on 12 Oct , 2018 in News Uncategorized
+Posted by Cameron Francis on 12 Oct , 2018 in SEO Tips Social Media

 The relationship between social media and SEO has been one of the hottest topics in the internet marketing area.
 The main concern about this relationship is whether social media affects how a site ranks when you consider how social media has emerged as a huge online marketing tool in recent years.
 Well, the short answer to that question is that social media has no direct effect on SEO rankings however, there is more to it than just that.
 While it doesn’t affect the rankings, it helps SEO in a couple of ways.